TyNguyenH/chat-app/README.md

 # Web-based chat application (Desktop/Laptop)

-This is a school project from my second year in college. <br/>
+This is a school project from my third year in college. <br/>
 The project was developed as I was learning some new stuff like Socket.IO, Express and PostgreSQL.

 <br>